walcht/neovim-unity/README.md

 # About

-Ready-to-use Neovim configuration with the Unity3D engine.
-This intends to be both, a ready-to-use Neovim package and a guide on how to get Neovim working with Unity3D.
+Ready-to-use Neovim configuration with the Unity engine.
+This intends to be both, a ready-to-use Neovim package and a guide on how to get Neovim working with Unity.

 It is assumed that users have very little knowledge about Neovim.
 Thus if you already have your own Neovim configuration and want to know how to get it